dwyl/process-handbook/Finances/r&d-tax-relief.md

   * `Xero > Reports > Payroll > Payroll Activity Summary` -  then select the financial period you need (likely to be "last financial year") and select each employee from the dropdown
 ![screenshot 2019-02-05 at 14 44 54](https://user-images.githubusercontent.com/11595920/52280854-b4462b80-2954-11e9-9dcc-8629eb48388d.png)
-* A spreadsheet with your **freelancer costs** for the relevant financial year (preferably filterable by person and project)
+* A spreadsheet or report with your **freelancer costs** for the relevant financial year (preferably filterable by person and project)
 * A calendar or similar account of how many days each member of staff on payroll worked on each project
 * The template spreadsheets from your consultant.
 Ours sent two:
   * Project details